The effect of ultra-violet photon pumping of H$_2$ in dust-deficient protoplanetary disks: Introduction

-In this paper, we perform hydrodynamics simulations to study the disk photoevaporation and the dispersal. \ce{H2} pumping is incorporated to closely examine the effect of \ce{H2} pumping on the disk temperature.
-We vary the dust-to-gas mass ratio of the disk, $\mathcal{D}$, in the range of $10^{-8}$--$10^{-1}$ to study how the disk thermochemical distribution changes.
-Finally, we examine if \ce{H2} pumping is an important heating process around a massive star.
-We increase the stellar mass from $M_*=1\Msun$ to $M_*=7\Msun$ and also increase the central luminosity at the same time.
-We explain our methods in Section2.
+\ce{H2} pumping is incorporated to closely examine the effect of \ce{H2} pumping on the disk temperature.
+We explain our methods in Section 2.
 We show our results in Section 3 and discussions in Section 4.
 In Section 5 we summarize.